gflze/CS2-ZE-Configs/README.md

 | [![Sync Files To Main Server](https://github.com/gflze/CS2-ZE-Configs/actions/workflows/ci-master-main.yml/badge.svg)](https://github.com/gflze/CS2-ZE-Configs/actions) [![Sync Files To Test Server](https://github.com/gflze/CS2-ZE-Configs/actions/workflows/ci-master-test.yml/badge.svg)](https://github.com/gflze/CS2-ZE-Configs/actions) |

-A collection of the EntWatch, BossHUD, Stripper and map configs used on GFL Zombie Escape.
+A collection of the EntWatch, BossHud, MusicName, Stripper and map configs used on GFL Zombie Escape.

 Everything in this repository is auto-synced to our main/test servers on a new commit/push.